Skip to main content

 • Region matches audience geography.

 • Resolution + bitrate pair appropriate for target devices.
+Start from the recommended use-case presets.

 • Adaptive bitrate enabled (unless you have a specific reason for fixed).